ComptoxAI Databases¶

 - generator of dict

-- A generator containing dict representations of nodes matching the given
+A generator containing dict representations of nodes matching the given query.

 Notes